USStateDept/StatePassiveInstrumentationNode/README.md

 _____________________________________________________________________
 For SPIN to work:

 1) Install into your webroot dir on your webserver and create a website for it.
+The app pools under IIS7 (including the default app pool) need to use the domain IUSR account.

 2) Please use the local GP editor to add the domain\Iuser account to each server's local security policies as follows:
+Local Computer Policy (group policy editor)
+[Console Root\Local COmputer POlicy\Copmuter COnfiguration\Windows Settings\Security Settings\Local Policies\User Rights Assignment]

     access this computer from the network
     adjust memory quotas fro a process